 When you pursue a Master of Arts in communication disorders at Truman, you form mentor relationships with your professors and explore topics of individual interest through advanced clinical opportunities, research, internships, study abroad, and independent study.

 We help you develop an individualized plan of study to meet ASHA certification requirements.
 For your final semester, you can help choose the location for your full-time, eight-week medical internship and a full-time, eight-week school internship.

-Extensive Experience in Modern Clinical Facilities
+Extensive Experience in Clinical Facilities

-Our program ensures that you’re well-equipped to meet the rigorous requirements for national certification and Missouri state licensure.
+Our program ensures that you’re well-prepared to meet the rigorous requirements for national certification and Missouri state licensure.
 Our graduates enjoy a high first-time-pass rate on the NESPA/Praxis national exam and are highly sought after for employment throughout the Midwest.

 The master’s (M.A.) education program in speech-language pathology at Truman is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700 (see more on the ASHA website).